 - Prof Dr Jennifer Jacobs is a clinical assistant professor at the university of Washington, USA

-- Half got the placebo and half got the remedies.
-There were 10 or 12 different remedies prescribed.
-When the results were analyzed, they were positive.
+- She repeated the study the following year on 81 subjects.
+Half got the placebo and half got the remedies.
+There were 10 or 12 different remedies prescribed, and the outcomes were triple blinded.

-- The paper was submitted to the journal pediatrics (highly rated with conventional medicines) and they published it.
+- The results were positive.
+The paper was submitted to the journal Pediatrics (highly rated with conventional medicines) and they published it.

-- She heard a rumor that the editor of pediatrics nearly lost his job for publishing that story, for publishing their research.
-There was a guest editorial that was published in pediatrics by several known homeopathic skeptics that tried to tear apart the study.
+- A guest editorial that was published by several known homeopathic skeptics tried to tear apart the study.